Timo Werner: Frank Lampard says Chelsea will be improved by 'hugely talented' forward next season

 By Dan Sansom

-Timo Werner will improve Chelsea next season, Frank Lampard says, after the "hugely talented" forward completed his move from RB Leipzig.
+"Hugely talented" forward Timo Werner will improve Chelsea next season following his move from RB Leipzig, Frank Lampard says.

 Germany international Werner has agreed a five-year deal at Stamford Bridge and becomes Chelsea's second signing of the summer after Ajax's Hakim Ziyech.